FlorianFormentini/PersonalAssistant/README.md

 ---
 ## CI/CD

-### Chatbot
+### Rasa Server
-The files needed to build the chatbot's image have been gathered in the `bot` folder with an appropriate `Dockerfile`.
+The files needed to build the chatbot's server image have been gathered in the `bot` folder with an appropriate `Dockerfile`.
-If something has been modified in this folder after a `push`, a new model is trained and a docker image is build then sent to [DockerHub](https://hub.docker.com)
+If something has been modified in this folder after a `push`, a new model is trained and a docker image is build then sent to [DockerHub](https://hub.docker.com).

+nb: The rasa server Dockerfile doesn't use the official Rasa image because my personnal do not support the Tensorflow depend

 ### Action Server
 If python code has been modified in the `app/actions/` folder after a `push`, the code is verified (lint + types) with commands defined in the [`Makefile`](Makefile).
 Then the action server docker image is also build and sent to DockerHub.